Brightest flashlight of 2018

 BLF Q8 with Quatro XPL

-The best budget flashlight currently available on a budget.
-Nothing beat this in this price range.
+The best budget flashlight currently available under $50.
+Nothing beats this in this price range.

 Super bright light specd by the BLF (budgetlightforum) team in order to get the most bang for the buck.
-This resulted in the brightest flashlight for a budget price.
+This results in the brightest budget flashlight with multi-battery configuration.

 It was produced by flashlight manufacturer Thorfire.
 It has been a very, very popular light amongst many flashaholics.
 Its driver is running the NarsilM firmware, with the standard UI being ramping with a direct access to turbo with a double click.
 Press and hold for ramping up, and same for ramping down.

 4x XPL LED for 5000 lumens. (need to use good cells to get the best output).
 A must have.
-Use code: ec06b4 or 69ce14 at Banggood.com for discount.
+Use code: 69ce14 at Banggood for a huge discount.
 And at Amazon use code: BLFQ8

 It's currently standing on my bedside table and sometimes on my drawers so I can find my way out of the bedroom without disturbing the wife.